Binding (linguistics)

 In linguistics, binding is the phenomenon in which anaphoric elements such as pronouns are grammatically associated with their antecedents.
-For instance in the English sentence "Mary saw herself", the anaphor "herself" is bound by its antecedent "Mary".
+For example, in the English sentence "Mary saw herself", the anaphor "herself" must refer to "Mary": its referent is "bound" by the antecedent.
 Binding can be licensed or blocked in certain contexts or syntactic configurations, e.g. the pronoun "her" cannot be bound by "Mary" in the English sentence "Mary saw her".
 While all languages have binding, restrictions on it vary even among closely related languages.
 Binding has been a major area of research in syntax and semantics since the 1970s and, as the name implies, is a core component of government and binding theory.
+(Note: Hornstein (2018) gives a good overview of government & binding theory (GB) and how its mechanics gave rise to the minimalist program.
+This includes the how titular "binding" plays a major role in the GB framework.)

 Some basic examples and questions

 The following sentences illustrate some basic facts of binding.
 The words that bear the index i should be construed as referring to the same person or thing.
+(Note: Examples like the ones given here that illustrate aspects of binding can be found in most accounts of binding phenomena.
+See for instance Radford (2004:85f) and Carnie (2013:153f.).)